vector76/agent_in_docker/design.md

 - **Build and Create Container**:
 ```
-rebuild.bat v1
+rebuild.bat
 ```
+  - Removes old image if it exists
-  - Builds the image with the specified version
+  - Builds a new image (no version tags)
   - Creates (but doesn't start) the container
   - Automatically detects Windows timezone and passes it to container
   - Passes environment variables (API keys, git config, etc.) to container